CCC OKs short term rentals in Seal Beach

 Coastal Commission had staff recommended approving the report, with conditions.
 (See “Short term rentals on July 11 CCC agenda,” at sunnews.org.)

-One of the conditions was changed, following a July 5 letter to the Commission from Better Neighbors LA.
+A proposal to require owners of short term rentals to live on-site was rejected.
+However, there were changes to one of the CCC conditions following a July 5 letter to the Commission from Better Neighbors LA.

 Better Neighbors asked the CCC “to allow only true home-sharing within the Coastal Zone.”